 - Difficulty: Easy

-- Distance: 0.9 miles round trip
+- Distance: 0.8 miles (1.3 km) round trip

-- Elevation Gain: 213 feet
+- Elevation Gain: 193 feet (59 m)

 - Best Time to Visit: April to October

-Colorado Trail Gear List
+Colorado Hiking Gear List

 Amazon makes it easy to buy your hiking gear online.
 Check out my Amazon Storefront for my recommended hiking equipment.

-- Snacks
+- Snacks.

-- Hiking or trekking poles
+- Hiking or trekking poles.

 - A bag to pack out all of your trash: fruit peels/cores, snack bags, toilet paper, and other waste.

-- Fleece layer or puffy jacket (depending on the time of year) – If you are planning winter hikes in Colorado, you really need winter hiking equipment.
+- Fleece layer or puffy jacket (depending on the time of year) — If you are planning a day hike in the winter months, you really need winter hiking equipment.
+There is a Hiking & Cold Weather Gear section on my Amazon Storefront.

 Frequently Asked Questions